Impetus/couverture/README.md

 > ## To run this tool with your Projects sonar setup, please follow the below steps:-
-> 1. Make sure your project implement Jacoco or Cobertura and create Jacoco.xml or cobertura’s coverage.xml
+> 1. Make sure your project implement Jacoco or Cobertura and create Jacoco.xml or coberturaâ€™s coverage.xml
 >      (To know how to do this, please refer to documents in USSCC_DOCUMENT/implement coverage xml)
 > 2.   build your project to generate jacoco.xml or coverage.xml for your project
 > 3. Tool is available as a Plugin to SonarQube.
 To generate sonar report with USSC tool follow these steps :-